thoughtworks-jumpstart/jumpstart/front-end-web-development/react/menu-app-labs/lab2.md

 ## Feature details
 - In this lab you are required to build a FilterBar that can modify the displayed restaurants when the user selects a cuisine

-- Navigate to the menu-app project directory on your computer
+- Navigate to the food-app project directory on your computer
 - checkout to the lab 2 branch
 ```
   git checkout lab2